 Each year, the Grand Lodge Public Relations Committee selects a charitable project in which all Droves can participate.
 With the collective strength of all Droves, the organization can raise significant funds and in doing so, make a difference.

-For the past 10 years, the committee has elected to support Dogs for the Deaf.
-This organization does not receive any government funding and relies on private donations to provide dogs to the hearing impaired.
+As of November 1, 2017, Dogs for the Deaf begin doing business as Dogs for Better Lives!
+This new name as it better reflects the fact that we now offer three different Assistance Dog programs, which include Hearing Dogs, Program Assistance Dogs, and Autism Assistance Dogs.
 Dogs are rescued from shelters and trained to alert hearing impaired people to sounds that they cannot hear such as, smoke alarms, telephones, tea kettles, children crying, alarm clocks, or someone calling their name etc. These dogs are trained and placed free to the recipient.
-For more information: http://www.dogsforthedeaf.org

 The Benevolent, Patriotic Order of Does also collects Campbell's labels and General Mills Box Tops for Education, in support of St. Judes Ranch for Children located at P.O.
 Box 60100 Boulder City, NV 89006 Phone 702-294-7154 This project is again an Organization-wide project in which each Drove collects and submits the labels and box tops collected by their community.
 These labels and box tops provide such items as typewriters, computers, encyclopedias and hopefully a much needed van.
 Go to http://www.labelsforeducation.com/eligibleproductsEN.aspx for more information.
 St. Judes is asking that you send ONLY the UPC codes instead of the complete label.
 For more information: http://www.stjudesranch.org

 The Grand Lodge established a Student Loan Fund in 1957.
 The fund is a revolving fund and as principal and interest are repaid, the money is returned to the original fund and is available to worthy individuals who want a higher education.